 These guys differ in the amount of food that they eat per day.
 On average, a Maltese will eat between ½ and 1 cup of food a day, and the Maltipoo will eat slightly more at 1 to 1 ½ cups of food a day.
 This is entirely dependent on the size of your Maltipoo, if he is a larger Maltipoo and quite active then he may need slightly more.
 If you are unsure then ask your Veterinarian, and they will be able to advise you accordingly.

 The Maltese, if he is a show dog, requires serious grooming to keep his long and silky coat glowing and presentable.
-His owner must invest a significant amount of time every day to ensure that there are no tangles and split ends do not occur.
+While the Maltese doesn’t shed much, Maltese owners must invest a significant amount of time every day to ensure that there are no tangles and split ends do not occur.

-The Maltese, being a purebred dog, costs on average $1,000 whereas the Maltipoo costs on average, $800.
+The Maltese, being a purebred dog, costs on average $1,400, whereas the Maltipoo costs widely range from $600-4,000.
 That might seem a lot of money for such a small dog, but the great thing is they eat far less than your average pooch, and everything is bought in miniature so you save more money compared to, say, an English Mastiff!

 Either way, these pint-sized pups are both seriously cute and full of character.